Skip to main content

 日本語(Japanese)はこちら

 Meraki is updating its device-to-cloud connectivity to an architecture that was crafted from the ground up to provide even greater security and simplicity for connectivity.
-This connectivity is currently available on devices that meet certain firmware requirements, noted below in the section, Supported Firmware/Models.
+This connectivity is currently available on devices that meet certain firmware requirements, noted below in the section, FIPS-140 Compliant Firmware Versions.

 This re-architecture utilizes the latest in tools and development practices, the result of which will improve the security, performance, management, scalability, and resiliency of Meraki's cloud infrastructure and the products which connect to it.